r23/MyOOS/wordpress/wp-content/plugins/contact-form-7/readme.txt

 For more information, see [Releases](https://contactform7.com/category/releases/).

+= 5.0.4 =

+* Specifies the capability_type argument explicitly in the register_post_type() call to fix the privilege escalation vulnerability issue.
+* Local File Attachment – disallows the specifying of absolute file paths referring to files outside the wp-content directory.
+* Config Validator – adds a test item to detect invalid file attachment settings.
+* Fixes a bug in the JavaScript fallback function for legacy browsers that do not support the HTML5 placeholder attribute.
+* Acceptance Checkbox – unsets the form-tag's do-not-store feature.

 = 5.0.3 =

 * CSS: Applies the "not-allowed" cursor style to submit buttons in the "disabled" state.